withbelay/style/Docs/Languages/Javascript/index.md

 ## **Ternary Statements**

 Ternary statements are good for reducing code size while maintaining readability.
-It is up to the author to determine when ternarys will make code more readable and when they wont.
+It is up to the author to determine when ternarys will make code more readable and when they won't.

 ### **use:**